 William A. Raia (1944-2012) was born and raised in Chicago, Illinois and spent 45 years of his life working for the Soo Line Railroad.
 He had a fascination with railroading and started photographing trains at a young age.
 During the early 1960s, Bill began trading and collecting negatives.
 Over the next 45 years, Bill accumulated one of the largest steam negative collections in the country.
 Images from the collection have been in numerous magazines and books.
 Bill was active in coordinating photographic sessions, most notably at Mid-Continent Railway Museum for their annual Snow Train and later with the non-profit group Historic Transportation Preservation.
 He had a strong passion for railroad imagery, also selling prints from his collection at train shows.
 Most of the steam material from Bill’s collection was purchased from Charles T. Felstead, another well known Chicago-area photographer-collector.
 Through Charles, other notable photographers’ negatives (almost all entirely 616 format) have been brought into the fold, including R.J.
 Foster (he shot postcard size negatives), Harold K. Vollrath, Harold Van Horn, Jim Boose, and Paul Eilenberger.
 Bill’s sons Mike and Tony have donated the steam and diesel negatives from shortlines and some larger roads such as CNJ, DL&W, SP, MP, NYC, and PRR.
 We are beginning work on this large and historic collection.
 The steam side consists mostly of roster photographs, while the diesel portion contains roster, plus some equipment, structures, and scenes.
 If photographers are know, they are indicated in [brackets], including any collection genealogy.
 Status: Scanning and processing ongoing.

 Edward Garrett Baker (??-1988), who preferred his first and middle initials, was a railroad photographer concentrating near the areas he lived, beginning in the mid-1930s.
 He concentrated almost exclusively on steam locomotives and trains, producing postcard-size negatives with a high quality camera.
 His last known photography was of the American Freedom Train in 1976.
 E.G. grew up in Harrison, Arkansas where he documented the ups and downs of the Missouri & Arkansas railroad during the Great Depression.
 His work figured prominently in the book “The North Arkansas Line” published by Howell-North in 1969.
 Author James Fair called Baker “the REAL historian of the North Arkansas.”
 Baker moved to Louisville in his adult life where he worked as an agent of the Washington National Life Insurance Company and was active in the local railfan community.
 He traveled modestly, photographing railroads across the Midwest, but his heavy concentration was in southern Missouri, northern Arkansas, and the Louisville areas.
 He was also published in TRAINS magazine in its early days.
 He did trade or purchase 116/616 size negatives extensively, most notably with a person by the name of William L Greenaway.
 His negatives were eventually passed on to friend Ernie Gibson.
 Gibson’s son Steve, a UP engineer, ended up with the collection.
 Brother-in-law and LSRHA member Rory Peterson recently received the E.G. Baker collection from Steve and immediately donated it to Lake States.
 Lake States thanks Steven Gibson and Rory Peterson for preserving this historic collection of steam-era railroading.
-Status: Scanning and processing in progress.
-Anticipated completion Summer 2023.
+Status: complete.

 Henry E. “Hank” Balinski (1941-2016) was born and raised in Chicago.
 He became a railfan after he received a Lionel set as a child.
 Henry began photographing Midwest railroads in the late 1950s with a 35mm Nikon F-1 and quickly changed over to a Graflex Speed Graphic 4×5 camera.
 He shot color and B&W in tandem to document the last of steam and fantrips, but also turned to equipment and structures, particularly of his favorite railroad CB&Q. Henry also documented nearly every EMD FT diesel on the CB&Q before they were retired.
 Henry loved the Q fantrips where he rode or followed every one that operated.
 Henry also acquired older negatives of many various railroads by trading with other photographers.
 He stopped shooting in 1970 with the formation of the Burlington Northern.
 Henry was a machinist and mold-maker by trade and was one of the first to develop CNC machining in the late 1960s.
 He moved to Detroit and Canada, eventually returning to Lindenhurst.
 In his later years, he applied his machinist skills to build a ¼ scale operating railroad on his 9-acre property in rural Kenosha.
 The main motive power is a beautifully constructed live steam CB&Q 4-4-0 accompanied by finely crafted freight cars and a wood caboose.
 We have scanned over 4,300 negatives and color slides, including the traders.
 Status: complete.